Marmite

-Marmite (/ˈmɑrmaɪt/ MAR-myte) is a British savoury food spread based on yeast extract, invented by the German scientist Justus von Liebig.
+Marmite (/ˈmɑrmaɪt/ MAR-myte) is a British savoury spread based on yeast extract invented by the Marmite Food Company in 1902.
 It is made from by-products of beer brewing (lees) and is produced by the British company Unilever.
-Marmite is a vegan source of B vitamins, including supplemental vitamin B12.
-A traditional method of use is to spread it very thinly on buttered toast.
+Marmite is a vegan source of B vitamins, including supplementary vitamin B12.
+It is traditionally eaten spread thinly on buttered toast.

-Marmite is a sticky, dark brown paste with a distinctive, salty, powerful flavour and heady aroma.
+Marmite is a sticky dark-brown paste with a distinctive, salty, powerful flavour and heady aroma.
 This distinctive taste is represented in the marketing slogan: "Love it or hate it."
-Such is its prominence in British popular culture that Marmite is often used as a metaphor for something that is an acquired taste or polarises opinion.
-Marmite is commonly used as a flavouring, as it is particularly rich in umami due to its very high levels of glutamate (1960 mg/100 g).
+Such is its prominence in British culture that Marmite is often used as a metaphor for something that is an acquired taste or polarises opinion.
+Marmite is commonly used as a flavouring, as it is known for its savoury taste due to its high levels of glutamate (1960mg/100g).

 The image on the jar shows a marmite ([maʁmit]), a French term for a large, covered earthenware or metal cooking pot.
 Marmite was originally supplied in earthenware pots but since the 1920s has been sold in glass jars.
-Marmite's distinctive bulbous jars are supplied to Unilever by the German glass manufacturer Gerresheimer.
+Marmite's distinctive bulbous jars are supplied by the German glass manufacturer Gerresheimer.